novaksolutions/infusionsoft-exit-optin/readme.txt

 Yes, you will need to provide your Infusionsoft API key.

 == Changelog ==

+= 1.0.3 =
+* Tested up to 3.8.1
+* Bug fix: Don't throw an error if user switches Infusionsoft apps
+* Bug fix: Don't throw an error if the selected web form is deleted

 = 1.0.2 =
 * Removed reference to non-existant JS file